TimTeaFan/dplyover/tests/testthat/_snaps/over.md

     Problem with `summarise()` input `..1`.
     x Problem with `over()`  input `.names`.
-    i When more than one element is provided to `.names` its length must equal the number of new columns. x 3 elements provided to `.names`, but the number of new columns is 6. i Input `..1` is `over(...)`.
+    i The number of elements in `.names` must equal the number of new columns. x 3 elements provided to `.names`, but the number of new columns is 6. i Input `..1` is `over(...)`.
-    i The error occured in group 1: x = 1.
+    i The error occurred in group 1: x = 1.

 ---

     Problem with `summarise()` input `..1`.
     x Problem with `over()`  input `.names`.
-    i When more than one element is provided to `.names` its length must equal the number of new columns. x 7 elements provided to `.names`, but the number of new columns is 6. i Input `..1` is `over(...)`.
+    i The number of elements in `.names` must equal the number of new columns. x 7 elements provided to `.names`, but the number of new columns is 6. i Input `..1` is `over(...)`.
-    i The error occured in group 1: x = 1.
+    i The error occurred in group 1: x = 1.

 ---

     Problem with `summarise()` input `..1`.
     x Problem with `over()` input `.names`.
-    i When more than one element is provided to `.names` all elements must be unique. x The following names are not unique: 'one', 'two', 'three'. i Input `..1` is `over(...)`.
+    i All elements in `.names` must be unique. x The following names are not unique: 'one', 'two', 'three'. i Input `..1` is `over(...)`.
-    i The error occured in group 1: x = 1.
+    i The error occurred in group 1: x = 1.